hphelion/documentation/moonshot/prepare.glossary.md

 :     Rapid elasticity means capabilities can be provisioned and released, in some cases automatically, to scale rapidly outward and inward commensurate with demand.
 To the consumer, these capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.

+###Region###
+:    A set of services, preferably across multiple hosts, to offer private cloud resources of compute and networking to self-service users of your cloud.
+A region provides a defined set of resources, such as topology templates, infrastructure designs, and services governed by a single HP Cloud OS for Moonshot's Keystone identity service.

 ###Resource pooling###
 :     Resource pooling means the provider's computing resources are pooled to server multiple consumers using a